 No one had any idea what happened on March 17 until the surveillance video was uncovered.

 Unlike most other victims in the Koreatown area over the years who are undereducated or undocumented or have been made to disappear, Miss Nguyen has enough resources and cognizance of her rights to pursue legal suit.
-It was also very fortunate that there was video footage that blatantly contradicted the official lies.
+It was also very fortunate that video footage turned up that blatantly contradicted the official lies.

-Miss Nguyen has a bachelor’s degree from UCLA and is currently a graduate student at Loyola Marymount University.
+Miss Nguyen has a bachelor’s degree from UCLA and an MBA from Loyola Marymount University.
 She is still facing many surgeries as a result of the trauma of that night.

 If you have information on this case or on other victims of LAPD’s Olympic Division, email policeabuse [@] koreatownla.org